The Ultimate Guide to Iceland's South Coast

 Its lush green hillsides are interspersed with trickling streams and cascading waterfalls.
 Additionally, you’ll find the area dotted with numerous hot pools and geothermal springs, making it a true haven for nature lovers.

 After reaching Hveragerdi, visitors will drive straight through the town until they arrive at the gravel road that leads up to Reykjadalur valley.
-Cars are parked at the end of this gravel road, from where guests hike for 2 miles (3 km) uphill until they reach the first areas for bathing.
+Cars are parked at the end of this gravel road, from where guests hike for 2 miles (3 kilometers) uphill until they reach the first areas for bathing.

 Note that different sections of the river come out at different temperatures, so walk up and down a little to find the most comfortable spot for you.